TensorFlow Quantum: A Software Framework for Quantum Machine Learning: Software Architecture Building Blocks

 Concurrently with TFQ, we are open sourcing qsim, a software package for simulating quantum circuits on classical computers.
 We have adapted its C++ implementation to work inside TFQ's TensorFlow ops.
 The performance of qsim derives from two key ideas that can be seen in the literature on classical simulators for quantum circuits \cite{smelyanskiy2016, haner2017}.
-The first idea is the fusion of gates in a quantum circuit with their neighbors to reduce the number of matrix multiplications required when applying the circuit to a wavefunction.
-The second idea is to create a set of matrix multiplication functions specifically optimized for the application of two-qubit gates to state vectors, to take maximal advantage of gate fusion.
+The first idea is the fusion of gates in a quantum circuit with their neighbors to reduce the number of matrix-vector multiplications required when applying the circuit to a wavefunction.
+The second idea is to create a set of matrix-vector multiplication functions specifically optimized for the application of two-qubit (or more) gates to state vectors, to take maximal advantage of gate fusion.
 We discuss these points in detail below.
 To quantify the performance of qsim, we also provide an initial benchmark comparing qsim to Cirq.
-We note that qsim is significantly faster on both random and structured circuits.
+We note that qsim is significantly faster.
 We further note that the qsim benchmark times include the full TFQ software stack of serializing a circuit to ProtoBuffs in Python, conversion of ProtoBuffs to C++ objects inside the dataflow graph for our custom TensorFlow ops, and the relaying of results back to Python.